evennia/evennia/docs/source/Contributing.md

 - Easiest is to just [report documentation issues][issues] as you find them.
 If we don't know about them, we can't fix them!
-- If you want to help edit the docs directly, [check here](./Contributing-Docs.md) on how to do it.
+- If you want to help editing the docs directly, [check here](./Contributing-Docs.md) on how to do it.
 - If you have knowledge to share, how about writing a new [Tutorial](Howtos/Howtos-Overview.md)?

 ## Helping with code